 Dr Rey Conquer

 My teaching covers the modern period (defined in this case as 1770 to the present), particularly poetry and film, as well as German-English translation.
-I teach or have taught Rilke, Fassbinder and Petzold as prescribed authors (Paper X), and have supervised work on translation theory (with regard to Beckett) and the senses in literature around 1900.
+I teach or have taught Rilke, Fassbinder and Petzold as prescribed authors (Paper X), and have supervised work on translation theory and Weimar art magazines as well as modern and contemporary poetry.
 I also teach on the MSt in Film Aesthetics.